zaszi/rust-template/README.md

    1. Remove `src/main.rs`.
    1. Remove `.github/workflows/publish.yml`
 1. Update `Cargo.toml` with the correct information for your project.
-1. Change the name inside the `LICENSE.md` file, or replace with a license of your choice.
+1. Change the name inside the `LICENSE` file, or replace with a license of your choice.
 1. Update this `README.md` and `README_WEB.md` (do not forget to replace URLs).
 1. Update the `CHANGELOG` as you add to your project.